Linear-Scaling Tensor Train Sketching: Applications: TT Rounding

 \subsubsection{A Synthetic Example}

 We apply both \Cref{alg:tt_randrounding,alg:stta} with orthogonal {\name} sketches to compress a synthetic perturbed low-rank tensor $\cX = \cX_s + \varepsilon \cX_{10}$, where $\cX_{10}$ is a rank-10 Gaussian TT perturbation with variable noise level $\varepsilon = 10^{-s}$.
 We consider two structures for the dominant term $\cX_s$: a normalized sum of 16 rank-1 Gaussian Kronecker TT vectors, and a single rank-16 Gaussian TT vector.
+In both cases we fix the embedding dimension $PR = 16$ and vary the block rank $R \in \{1, 4, 8, 16\}$; numerical results are reported on \Cref{fig:TT_Rounding}.
+In all cases, increasing the rank $R$ increases the accuracy of the randomized rounding algorithms; in particular, in the first case where summands of the input tensor $\cX_s$ have Kronecker structure, \Cref{alg:tt_randrounding} (Randomize-then-Orthogonalize) implemented with the Khatri-Rao sketch ($R=1$) struggles to achieve even one digit of accuracy.
+By comparison, \Cref{alg:stta} (Streaming Tensor Train Approximation) fails completely.
+For both algorithms, increasing the rank of the sketch vectors modestly restores accuracy to the rounding operation.
+By comparison, all randomized approaches perform much better when the input tensor $\cX_s$ is a random rank-16 tensor train, and in particular rounding approaches depending on the Khatri-Rao sketch ($R=1$) have comparable accuracy (losing only about an order of magnitude), albeit with increased variance.
+For larger ranks such as $R=16$, the algorithms perform quite similarly in either case.

-In both cases we fix the embedding dimension $PR = 16$ and vary the block rank $R \in \{1, 4, 8, 16\}$.
-By \Cref{thm:OSI}, increasing $R$ at fixed $PR$ reduces the subspace coherence constant $C_\bQ(R)$, improving the injectivity parameter and, via \Cref{thm:rand_round_simple}, the rounding error bound.
-The two choices of $\cX_s$ probe how the TT-rank structure of the dominant component interacts with this block-rank dependence.
+Our analysis sheds some light on this behavior: by \Cref{thm:OSI}, increasing $R$ at fixed $PR$ reduces the subspace coherence constant $C_\bQ(R)$, improving the injectivity parameter and, via \Cref{thm:rand_round_simple}, the rounding error bound.
+The two choices of $\cX_s$ probe how the TT-rank structure of the dominant component interacts with this block-rank dependence, with the worst case $C_\bQ(R) = (1+2/R)^d$ achieved when $\cX_s$ belongs to a subspace including vectors with Kronecker structure.